 4.

-The accent is missing on 'yes' in the affirmative expression 'Of course yes'.
+The accent on 'yes' is missing in the affirmative expression 'Of course yes'.

 How to Express Opinions in Spanish